Electric blanket

 Still continue to sleep on a yellow or yellowed pillowcase….

-A yellowed pillowcase just doesn’t look appealing.
+A yellowed pillowcase just doesn’t look attractive.
 Especially when you know that the stains are an indication of bacteria acting on moisture and dead skin cells.
 Not really a nice idea when you go to sleep.

 Pros and cons of changing a pillowcase often